web-tools42/replit-desktop/README.md

 # repl.it-electron
 Native Un-Official Electron app for [repl.it](https://repl.it).

-Supports Discord rich presence using DiscordRPC library.
+Supports Discord Rich Presence using DiscordRPC library.

 Supports working with two windows at a time.
 Compared to browsers with tabs.